hellmarbecker/blog/_drafts/streaming-events-from-redpanda-cloud-into-imply-polaris.markdown

 categories: blog druid imply polaris saas eventstreaming redpanda kafka
 ---

-[Redpanda](https://redpanda.com/) offers a data streaming platform with a Kafka comaptible API.
+[Redpanda](https://redpanda.com/) offers a data streaming platform with a Kafka compatible API.
 There are a variety of deployment options - you can run Redpanda on premise, but today I am going to look at Redpanda's fully managed cloud service, which I want to connect to Imply's [Polaris](https://imply.io/imply-polaris/) database-as-a-service, which offers fast, near realtime analytics based on [Apache Druid](https://druid.apache.org/).

 Polaris has recently upgraded with connectivity to multiple streaming services.
 Today I am going to show how to build a realtime analytics pipeline using Redpanda Cloud and Imply Polaris, that is, only fully managed cloud services.